Skip to content

 Complexity analysis

-• Time complexity is \(O(n)\): All nodes are visited once, using \(O(n)\) time, where \(n\) is the number of nodes.
+• Time complexity is \(O(n)\): All nodes are visited once, taking \(O(n)\) time, where \(n\) is the number of nodes.

-• Space complexity is \(O(n)\): In the worst case, i.e., a full binary tree, before traversing to the lowest level, the queue can contain at most \((n + 1) / 2\) nodes at the same time, occupying \(O(n)\) space.
+• Space complexity is \(O(n)\): In the worst case, i.e., a full binary tree, before traversing to the bottom level, the queue can contain at most \((n + 1) / 2\) nodes simultaneously, occupying \(O(n)\) space.

 Preorder, in-order, and post-order traversal